 “There is definitely a change in attitudes and in public support, which pushed us to go forward with the legal process,” said Schulmann.

-Some and sections of the powerful Russian church have pushed back against the draft bill, however, saying it is designed to “destroy the Russian family”.
+Some conservative groups and sections of the powerful Russian church have pushed back against the draft bill, however, saying it is designed to “destroy the Russian family”.

 Pushkina said she has received online threats and harassment for her work.

 The first version of the draft bill was published on the Council of the Russian Federation website on November 29 and was open for comments and amendments for two weeks after publication; more than 10,000 were submitted for review.

 Popova, the activist and parliamentary working group member, said: “It was not very good and failed to correctly define what actions are domestic violence, saying that all physical abuses are not violence.
 This is problematic.”

 Other activists also said the text appeared to once again prioritise “family values” over victims.

 An improved version for first reading at the State Duma is expected within weeks.

 Then the bill will go back and forth in three readings, with possible amendments along the way, before being presented to legislators for a vote.